xyshyniaphy/ai_airticket/spec.md

 1. List exactly 3 flights (cheapest first).
 2. For each flight include:
    - Total price (highlight the cheapest).
-   - Airline(s).
+   - Airline.
    - Departure & arrival times (with dates).
    - Total duration.
-   - Number of transfers.
+   - Number of transfers and transfer airports.
    - Baggage allowance.
    - The primary vendor/provider.
+   - Plane model.
 3. Add a brief note if there are significant differences in layover times or transfer types (e.g., self-transfer).
 4. Use emojis for visual clarity (✈️ 💰 ⏱️ 🎒).
 5. Keep total response under 500 words.